bjellesma/Notes/books/50-algos.md

 ![image](https://github.com/bjellesma/Notes/assets/7660667/eff25475-2269-4bdf-8605-fc0a784a8d35)

 Like the bubble sort, the time complexity can be quadratic in the worst case.
 However, the shell sort is more optimized for data sets of less than 6000 elements.
-This makes the algo a good candidate for medium sized data sets.
+This makes the algo a good candidate for medium sized data sets and if the data is already partially sorted.

 ## Selection sort